dqops/dqo/docs/examples/data-completeness/detect-empty-tables.md

 | 2021    | 2021 Health Disparities | Able-Bodied  | California    | Female        | 87    |
 | 2021    | 2021 Health Disparities | Able-Bodied  | Colorado      | Female        | 87    |

-## Run the example using ge user interface - validation if the table is not empty
+## Run the example using the user interface - validation if the table is not empty

 ### **Navigate to a list of checks**